Configure VLAN Sub-Interfaces

 To configure VLAN sub-interface, the following restrictions are applicable.

-VLANs separated by comma is called a VLAN list.
-See the example below.
+VLANs separated by comma are called a VLAN lists.
+VLAN list are not supported on the router.

 If 0x9100/0x9200 is configured as tunneling ether-type, then dot1ad (0x88a8) encapsulation is not supported.

 If any sub-interface is already configured under a main interface, modifying the tunneling ether-type is not supported.

 Following limitations are applicable to both outer and inner VLAN ranges: